 - Try books with rhyme, rhythm and repetition.
-Dr Seuss and Pamela Allen books are a hit with many children – for example, The cat in the hat or Doodledum dancing.
+Many children enjoy books by Dr Seuss and Pamela Allen – for example, The cat in the hat or Doodledum dancing.

 - Encourage your child to turn the pages and talk about what he sees.
 Use your finger to guide your child’s eyes from left to right across the page as you read, and point out certain words or phrases.

-- Choose lift-the-flap books, touch-and-feel books or books with rhyming or repeating words.
+- Choose lift-the-flap books or touch-and-feel books.
 You could even make your own book with objects your child likes to look at and touch.

 - Link books with real life.
 For example, if you’ve read a book about playing in a park, you might like to take your child to the local park and point out swings that look like the ones in the book.

-- Follow your child’s lead with reading – encourage her, but don’t push her.
-Experiment with different books to see what she likes, and just have fun!
+Follow your child’s lead with reading – encourage him, but don’t push him.
+Experiment with different books to see what he likes, and just have fun!

 is an Australian program that promotes reading with babies and children aged 0-5 years.
 Let’s Read resources include reading tipsheets and book suggestion lists.